ggaughan/logo140/README.md

 Leeds Hack 2012 entry

-Logo140 allows users to collaboratively draw a picture by texting Logo turtle commands to a central number (using mediaburst's SMS API), e.g. "FD 50 RT 90" would move forward 50 and then right-turn 90 degrees.
+Logo140 allows users to collaboratively draw a picture by texting Logo turtle commands to a central number (using mediaburst's SMS API), e.g. `FD 50 RT 90` would move forward 50 and then right-turn 90 degrees.

 The Logo commands are sent via Google App Engine to an Amazon queue where they